“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” (John Wanamaker)

 These are three PPC ad results that Google generated when I searched for the keyword “PPC.”

-If you want to get the most out of your PPC ads, your ad should always lead your visitor to an optimized landing page - and not your cluttered homepage.
-The entire purpose of your ad is to get a user to a PPC landing page so you can get a visitor to take an action, click on the CTA button, and become a customer.
+If you want to get the most out of your PPC ads, your ad should always lead your visitor to an optimized post-click landing page – and not your cluttered homepage.
+The entire purpose of your ad is to get a user to a PPC post-click landing page so you can get a visitor to take an action, click on the CTA button, and become a customer.

-Before we dive into how to set up PPC landing page campaigns, it is important that you understand why you need a PPC strategy in the first place.
+Before we dive into how to set up PPC post-click landing page campaigns, it is important that you understand why you need a PPC strategy in the first place.

 Paid traffic is different from organic search or referral traffic.
 Organic traffic is automatically assumed by most people to be more important than paid traffic.
 Where paid ads are direct about selling you on something, organic search results use a more subtle strategy to make the sale.